tomtom-international-labs/lab-maps-sdk-for-android/responses/2_prepare_working_environment.md

 Set up your project like this:
 Open Android Studio IDE

-## Create a new project or open an existing one
+## ⌨️ Activity: Create a new project or open an existing one

 Add repositories to all projects to root/build.gradle:
 ```